polterguy/phosphorusfive/plugins/p5.io/README.md

 ```

 After evaluating the above Hyperlambda, a new file will exist within your main "~/" user's folder, called "foo.md".
+If the file already exists, it will be overwritten.

 Whatever argument you pass into the *[src]* node, will somehow be converted into a text string, or a single binary piece of blob, and
-flushed into the file path given as the value of *[save-file]*.
+flushed into the given file, passed in as the value of *[save-file]*.
 This allows you to create a new file, or overwrite an existing file.
 You can also use expression in your *[src]*, such as the following is an example of.

 ```